Psychology doctoral internship rotations and stipend

 Sharp HealthCare's APA-accredited doctoral internship in clinical psychology provides soon-to-be psychologists with a yearlong, in-depth training experience.

 Each intern rotates through three of eight settings/programs.
 The training program on each rotation was designed by psychologists who either manage the specific program or provide service within that program.
-At Sharp, we have two child/adolescent rotations, two general adult rotations, two adult SUD rotations (one split with adult assessment) and two gero rotations.
+At Sharp, we have two child/adolescent rotations (inpatient or intensive outpatient), two acute adult inpatient rotations, two adult specialty outpatient rotations (substance use disorders or trauma) and two gero rotations (inpatient or intensive outpatient).

 At the beginning of each of the three rotations (R1, R2, R3), interns complete a self-assessment of competency in clinical psychology and review it with their primary rotation supervisors.
 This (and all) intern assessments are built around the nine profession-wide competency domains identified by the American Psychological Association’s Commission on Accreditation.
 A rotation-specific training plan (RTSP) is discussed at the outset of R1, R2 and R3, and modifications are made to reflect the intern's special interests and developmental needs.
 This personalized approach allows each intern the maximum benefit of training on any given rotation.
 Each intern receives a minimum of one hour per week of scheduled, face-to-face, individual supervision with their rotation supervisor.
 Daily contact and feedback is also the norm.

-In addition, every intern meets weekly with the training director for one hour of individual supervision and one hour of group supervision.
-Psychodiagnostic and assessment supervision occurs both within the rotations and in weekly seminar/group supervision with the assessment supervisors.
+Psychodiagnostic and assessment supervision occurs both within the rotations and in weekly group supervision with the assessment supervisors.
 APA Competency Domains include:

-- Adolescent (outpatient): Adolescent-IOP, supervised by Andrés Ruiz, PsyD, and Jennifer Wojciechowski, PhD
+Adolescent (outpatient): Adolescent-IOP, supervised by Erynn Macciomei, PhD

-- Adult (inpatient): ICU and general psych (locked adult inpatient units), supervised by Garrett Work, PhD
+Adult (inpatient): Intensive Care Unit and general psych (locked adult inpatient units), supervised by Garrett Work, PhD

-- Adult (outpatient): Cog-IOP (Intensive Outpatient Program), supervised by Katie Spaventa-Vancil, PhD
+Adult (outpatient): Trauma IOP supervised by Katie Spaventa-Vancil, PhD

-- Adult/SUD (outpatient): Sharp McDonald Center Intensive Outpatient Program, supervised by Siri Hadland, PsyD, and Austin Slade, PhD
+Adult/SUD (outpatient): Sharp McDonald Center Intensive Outpatient Program, supervised by Travis Hyke, PhD

-- Gero (inpatient): Senior Behavioral Unit, supervised by Lynn Northrop, PhD, and Kimberly Mathis, PhD
+Gero (inpatient): Senior Behavioral Unit, supervised by Kimberly Mathis, PhD

-- Gero (outpatient): Senior Intensive Outpatient Program, supervised by Kim Schulz-McGlenn, PsyD
+Gero (outpatient): Senior Intensive Outpatient Program, supervised by Dara Schwartz, PhD

-- Psychological assessment: all interns perform assessment throughout the year across rotations; adult and geriatric assessments are supervised by Mary Beth Bryan, PsyD; child and adolescent assessment is supervised by Kelsey Bradshaw, PhD, Andres Ruiz, PhD, and Jennifer Wojciechowski, PhD
+Psychological assessment: all interns perform assessment throughout the year across rotations; adult and geriatric assessments are supervised by Mary Beth Bryan, PsyD and Kimberly Mathis, PhD; child and adolescent assessment is supervised by Kelsey Bradshaw, PhD and Andrés Ruiz, PhD

 Rotations span the developmental age range and involve four main populations: child/adolescent, adult serious mental illness, substance abuse disorders and geropsychology.
 Each population has both inpatient and outpatient rotations.